Yankees smash five homers, rout Rangers

 Those homers were more than enough for Paxton (12-6), who tied a career-high by winning his seventh consecutive start by dominating and working quickly.
-Paxton recorded his fifth double-digit strikeout game.
-He pitched 4 2/3 hitless innings in a little more than an hour before allowing a clean single to Isiah Kiner-Falefa.
+Paxton recorded his fourth double-digit strikeout game.
+He pitched 4 2/3 hitless innings in a little over an hour before allowing a clean single to Isiah Kiner-Falefa.
 Paxton then fanned Delino DeShields Jr. and then easily got through his final two innings.
 The only other baserunner he allowed came when he walked Willie Calhoun in the first inning.

 Sanchez hit a two-run homer in the first, and the Yankees gave Paxton an 8-0 lead in the sixth.
 Gregorius and Sanchez homered on consecutive pitches off Ariel Jurado before Gardner went deep against Jonathan Hernandez.
 Encarnacion added a two-run drive in the seventh off Rafael Montero.
 Scott Heineman hit his first career homer in the ninth for Texas off Jonathan Loaisiga.